GedasGa/Linux-Server-Configuration/README.md

 ## Configure the local timezone to UTC
-1. You can your local time zone by running `sudo dpkg-reconfigure tzdata` command
+1. You can change your local time zone by running `sudo dpkg-reconfigure tzdata` command

 (Note that UTC is under the 'None of the above' category)